HomeBlog › PregnancyApp.com vs Flo

 • Built-in contraction timer with Apple Watch support

-• Extra practical tools: due date calculator, kick counter, affirmations library
+• Practical tools including a due date calculator, kick counter, and affirmations library

 1. Decide your main goal: pregnancy-first guidance or cycle-first tracking with pregnancy mode.

-• Checking what week you’re in before an appointment
+• Checking what pregnancy week you are in before an appointment

 • Logging nausea patterns after changing prenatal vitamins

-• Tracking headaches to discuss with your midwife
+• Tracking headaches or pelvic pressure to discuss with your midwife or doctor

 • Saving questions for the next ultrasound visit

-• Practicing breathing when Braxton Hicks show up
+• Practicing breathing when Braxton Hicks contractions show up

 • Timing early labor contractions from the couch